This page provides answers to common questions that you might have about Google Play for Education.

 What log-in method do you recommend for an app on Google Play for Education?

 One of the key pieces of feedback we’ve heard multiple times from various schools is that they prefer apps that offer Google Single Sign-on, so that teachers and students don’t need to remember multiple log-in credentials.
-As schools in the program use Google Accounts and Google Apps for Education, offering Google Single Sign-on is ideal.
+As schools in the program use Google Accounts and G Suite for Education, offering Google Single Sign-on is ideal.

 Chrome Apps In Google Play for Education